 TPG identified hospital operators for each facility in geographical regions that could successfully deliver healthcare needs without putting the operator at risk.
-We began negotiations between state agencies and healthcare management entities to establish a memorandum of understanding for each hospital acceptable under federal and state law, and worked with the Louisiana Legislature to ensure adequate funding was and remained in the state budget.
+We began negotiations between state agencies and healthcare management entities to establish a memorandum of understanding for each hospital, acceptable under federal and state law, and worked with the Louisiana Legislature to ensure adequate funding was and remained in the state budget.

-All ten of the facilities agreed on a viable plan to not only transition and improve healthcare, but also maintain the operations of the Louisiana State University Medical Schools in New Orleans and Shreveport.
+All ten facilities agreed on a viable plan to not only transition and improve healthcare, but also maintain the operations of the Louisiana State University Medical Schools in New Orleans and Shreveport.

-TPG continues to represent the Alliance, providing legislative outreach, community development, and operational assistance on matters relevant to the association.
-We protect their funding sources, and commitments made on the regulatory, legislative, and executive levels of government.
-As an association, we organize monthly meetings and handle their internal and external communication.
+TPG continues to represent the individual facilities, providing legislative outreach, community development, and operational assistance on matters relevant.
+We protect their funding sources and commitments made on the regulatory, legislative, and executive levels of government.
+We also facilitate meetings and assist with internal and external communication as needed.